08 Oct Does being a CEO mean you can be the Commander in Chief?

-Well, President Donald Trump finding out!
+Well, President Donald Trump is finding out!
 Brace for impact America – you’re in for a bumpy ride.

 Achieving the leadership status and title of the Commander in Chief – President of the United States of America – is the highest appointed leadership position one could achieve.
 Sure – being a CEO is also a great achievement and the role is also intricate and complex.
 But leading a group of employees is much different than leading an entire nation.

 I mean…they don’t call the President the Commander in Chief (CIC) for nothing!